dandanes7/lurkerhn/README.md

 ### Features

 At the moment, I'm using this app on a daily basis to read HN.
 So far, it fits all my needs, which are:
-- read the main three categories (top, new, best, show)
+- read the main three categories (top, new, best, show, ask)
 - save stories to read them later
 - easily share stories
 - open a link in a webview (for quick reading) or default web browser